yujongtzeng/Universal-polynomials-for-nodal-curves-on-surfaces/README.md

 # Universal-polynomials-for-nodal-curves-on-surfaces
-This project uses the Caporaso-Harris and Vakil's invariants  to compute universal polynomials of nodal curves on surfaces satisfying given tangency conditions.
+This project uses the Caporaso-Harris and Vakil's invariants to compute universal polynomials of nodal curves on surfaces satisfying given tangency conditions and their generating series.

 ### Prerequisites
-Mathematica (recent versions).
+Wolfram Mathematica 10.

 ### Installing